Nesciosquid/Nesciosquid.github.io/_posts/2016-02-19-computing-mathematical-constraints.md

 Since our beam width determines the resolution of our scan, this means that by increasing the sampling frequency of our sensors, we can perform higher-resolution scans at faster speeds.

 There's a catch, though -- the smaller we make the beam, the longer the scan will take.
-The smaller $$B$$ is, the more rows we have to scan to cover the entire surface.
+The smaller $$B$$ is, the more rows we have to scan to cover the entire space.
 Assuming that the FOV is square (which it isn't) and that the beam is 750x smaller than its width, this could take $$750 * 12 = 9000$$ milliseconds.
 That's way too long!

 Thankfully, our device gives us dynamic control over the beam width, and we're not required to scan the laser over the entire field of view for every scan.
 The trick will be to tune the beam width for faster or slower scans, and to develop a scanning algorithm that maximizes resolution while minimizing overall scan time.
 We'll also have to account for the fact that, since the cross-sections of the FOV and beam are both approximately circular, we'll need to adjust these calculations to account for partial overlap between the beam and the sensor and the reduced space of the FOV which lies within a square projection if we want to take a row-scanning approach.